Have you thought about extending your self-publishing to make money writing by becoming a self-employed blogger?

-Let’s start with books and ebooks.
+But let’s start with books and ebooks.

 Selling books and making money

 Then there is the issue of whether a book will be popular enough to sell reasonably well.

 Only a small percentage of self-publishing authors make a decent annual income from ebooks, books, and audiobooks.

-Usually, successful authors write for their clearly defined target reading market and know exactly what these readers buy and want to read.
+Usually, successful authors write for their clearly defined target reading market and know precisely what these readers buy and want to read.

 By doing this, they do what any other business does before producing and launching a new product.

 The horse before the cart

-Sure, writing a book is rewarding and for many, it is a very proud moment when their book is finally published.
+Sure, writing a book is rewarding, and for many, it is a very proud moment when their book is finally published.